- Home

 November 2024 - Children in Need (Article 23 - a child with a disability has the right to live a full and decent life with dignity and independence, and to play an active part in the community.)

-In November, we will be fundraising for Children in Need, as we do each year.
-The children will be coming to school in their sports gear, ready to take part in the activities and challenges set by our Rights Respecting Ambassadors during break and lunch.
+In November, we fundraised for Children in Need, as we do each year.
+The children came to school in their sports gear, ready to take part in the activities and challenges set by our Rights Respecting Ambassadors during break and lunch.
+Contributions from the pupils went towards the Trust's total of £856 raised for charity.

 Campaigning